mulutbrah/mulutbrah/README.md

 ### Currently activities
 - 📊 I’m currently learning Data Science and relative study/knowledge
-- ♟️ I like to play chess online @chess.com/lichess.org with username MonkeyDeLutfi, come play with me if you have some time
+- ♟️ I'd like to play chess online @chess.com/lichess.org with username MonkeyDeLutfi, come play with me if you have some time

 ### Get in touch
 - 📫 mlutfiibra@outlook.com